Edit on GitHub Ask developers in the Community

 IOX ID.
 Please contact Geotab to get one assigned.

-When the "Go to Sleep" command is received, and before actually going to sleep, the devices will indicate they are going to sleep through the indicated bit.
+When the "Go to Sleep" command is received, but before actually going to sleep, the devices will indicate they are going to sleep through the indicated bit.
 This bit is cleared on wakeup.

 Additional Info (0x03)